 - While the tomatillos are broiling, set the jalapenos and the pasilla or Anaheim chiles directly on your gas burner or over your grill.
 If you have an electric stove, add them to the broiler as well.
 Blacken the skins of the peppers, turning them as needed.
 Once the skins are black, put the chiles in a paper bag.
 Close the bag to let the peppers steam themselves for 20 minutes.
 When they've steamed, take them out of the bag and remove the skins.
 Do this in the sink to minimize the mess.
 Remove all the seeds and the stems of the peppers, too.
 (Note: If you've ever been burned working with chiles, you might want to wear gloves for this.
 Working with the roasted jalapenos might irritate your skin.)

-- Put the tomatillos and the roasted chiles into a food processor.
+Put the tomatillos and the roasted chiles into a food processor.
 Peel the garlic and put the garlic in, too.
 Add the 1/2 cup of cilantro and a healthy pinch of salt.
 Buzz until everything is combined but there are still some little chunks; you want texture to the sauce.
 Mix in the oregano and cumin and set the sauce aside.
+Fry this sauce in the lard, stirring often, for about 5 minutes.
+Turn off the heat.

 - When the meat's ready, lift it out of the pot and onto a baking sheet to cool a little.
 Keep the pot uncovered and turn the heat to high to boil down the braising liquid.
 Shred the meat with your fingers or two forks.